 IV.
 Diversification: The primary tool available to control volatility of returns is diversification.
 This is accomplished by investing in various asset classes, geographies, industries, individual securities and investment styles.

-The Board of Directors is committed to earning the highest possible rate of return at an acceptable level of risk.
+The Board of Directors is committed to earning the highest possible rate of return at an The Board of Directors is committed to earning the highest possible rate of return at an acceptable level of risk (as determined in the asset liability study).

-V. Disciplined Approach to Investing: A disciplined approach to investing, including rebalancing of policy asset allocations to target, is required to achieve good long-term investment results and to maintain risk at an acceptance level.
+V. Disciplined Approach to Investing: A disciplined approach to investing, including rebalancing of policy asset allocations to target, is required to achieve good long-term investment results and to maintain risk at an acceptable level.

 WorkSafeNB has built its investment management program around a number of policies, directives, and procedures, based on this Statement of Investment Philosophy and Beliefs.
 These documents are the result of a considerable amount of research, analysis, and discussion by WorkSafeNB staff and members of the Board of Directors and the Committee.
 The Board of Directors believes that the result is a well-structured and appropriate process.